Sawmilling and planing of wood — Strategic Scorecard

 -

-ER08Resilience Capital Intensity 2View ER08 attribute detailsModerate-Low Capital Barriers.
+ER08Resilience Capital Intensity 2 solutions 2View ER08 attribute detailsModerate-Low Capital Barriers.
 While high-end facilities investing in cross-laminated timber (CLT) require significant outlays, the industry is bifurcated by a high prevalence of modular, smaller-scale sawmills that exhibit considerable operational flexibility.

 - Metric: SMEs account for over 80% of total sawmill establishments in many OECD countries, allowing for agile responses to regional demand shifts.